sysdiglabs/terraform-google-secure-for-cloud/examples/organization/README.md

 This example deploys Secure for Cloud into a GCP organizational account.

+### Notice
-Sysdig workload will be deployed in the `project_id` defined in the required input parameter.
+* Sysdig workload will be deployed in the `project_id` defined in the required input parameter.
+* All Sysdig Secure for Cloud features but [Image Scanning](https://docs.sysdig.com/en/docs/sysdig-secure/scanning/) are enabled by default.
+You can enable it through `deploy_scanning` input variable parameters.<br/>
+* This example will create resources that **cost money**.
+Run `terraform destroy` when you don't need them anymore.

 ![single project diagram](https://github.com/sysdiglabs/terraform-google-secure-for-cloud/blob/master/examples/organization/diagram-org.png?raw=true)